WangyiNTU/WangyiNTU.github.io/_pages/about.md

 -->

 ## News
+* [2023.09] We organized a [special issue](https://www.springer.com/journal/11042/updates/26069580) about AI-powered multimedia visual computing in [Multimedia Tools and Applications](https://www.springer.com/journal/11042) Journal.
-* [2023.09] Our __Bitstream-corrupted Video Recovery: A Novel Benchmark Dataset and Method__ paper with the [dataset](https://github.com/LIUTIGHE/BSCV-Dataset) was accepted at NeurIPS 2023.
+* [2023.09] Our paper, __[Bitstream-corrupted Video Recovery: A Novel Benchmark Dataset and Method](https://arxiv.org/abs/2309.13890)__, with the [dataset](https://github.com/LIUTIGHE/BSCV-Dataset) was accepted at NeurIPS 2023.
 * [2023.09] I have been teaching the subject [EIE546 Video Technology](https://www.polyu.edu.hk/eee/-/media/department/eee/content/study/subject-syllabi/eee-subject-syllabi/msc-subjects/2023-2024/eie546.pdf) in PolyU.
 * [2023.08] Our group has recruited 8 PhD students, 1 research fellow, and 1 MPhil student until the 2023 Fall, and I am co-supervisor and supervisor.
 The lab's website will be constructed.
 * [2023.07] I was invited to give a talk titled __Machine Learning in Multimedia Forensics__ by [Cyber Security and Technology Crime Bureau](https://www.police.gov.hk/ppp_en/04_crime_matters/tcd/tcd.html), Hong Kong Police Force.